mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+May 9, 2018
+- Fix parameterization of the file-deletion lab.
+Correct error its lab manual.

 May 8, 2018
 - Handle race condition to prevent gnome-terminal from executing its docker command before an xterm instruction terminal runs its command.